-From a praying mantis sculpture that breathes fire to 25 foot day glow boulder totems, this road trip is filled with some of the most unique and unrestrained free-range art you’ll ever discover.
+From a praying mantis sculpture that breathes fire to 25-foot fluorescent boulder totems, this road trip is filled with some of the most unique and unrestrained free-range art you’ll ever discover.

 Check out the map HERE

-- Day 1: Fremont Street Experience, Seven Magic Mountains, Beatty, Goldwell Open Air, Rhyolite Ghost Town.
+- Day 1: Fremont Street Experience, Seven Magic Mountains, Beatty, Goldwell Open Air Museum, Rhyolite Ghost Town.
 Overnight in Beatty.

 - Day 2: Goldfield, International Car Forest of the Last Church, Mizpah Hotel, Tonopah Brewing Company, Tonopah Mining Park, Crescent Sand Dunes.
 Overnight in Tonopah.